nilesh1402/RPCDefinitionToolkit/Reports/rpcInterfaceDefinition.md

 ### RPC Distribution by Year

-57 RPCs have no 'first distributed' date as their first builds lacked a date.
+57 RPCs have no 'first distributed' date as their first builds lacked a date - the other 5,573 all have dates.
 Here is RPC distribution year by year, along with the small amount of deletion too.
 Note that only __150 (2.66%)__ RPCs are formally deleted though __1,079 (19.17%)__ should be.

 \# | Year | Added \# | Deleted \# | Inactive \#
 --- | --- | --- | --- | ---